Fridges and freezers

 Fridge/freezers with the top and bottom configuration are often more energy efficient than a side-by-side arrangement.

-Most upright freezers have auto defrost features, which are convenient but use more electricity.
-Chest freezers are slightly more efficient than upright models, but you have the inconvenience of needing to defrost them, and it is harder to organise your food.
+Most upright freezers have auto defrost features, which are convenient, but use more electricity.
+Chest freezers are slightly more efficient than upright models, but require defrosting, and make organising food harder.

 Water and ice dispensers